eluck/meteor-web-tracing-framework/README.md

 meteor add eluck:web-tracing-framework
 ```

-you'll get `WTF` object in at your disposal both on a client and on a server.
+you'll get `WTF` object at your disposal both on a client and on a server.